johncabang/the-shoppies/README.md

-## The Shoppies: Movie awards for entrepreneurs
+## The Shoppies: Movie Awards for Entrepreneurs

+The Shoppies is a webpage for users to search for, nominate and display their 5 all-time favourite films (using Axios to request the OMDP API).
+This app was built using React and Material UI.

 !["The Shoppies"](https://github.com/johncabang/the-shoppies/blob/master/docs/the-shoppies-001a.png)